Obelisk of Theodosius: Inscriptions

 "The four-sided column, forever lying heavily on the ground, the emperor Theodosius as the only one dared to erect.
 He called on Proclus; and thus the column stood in two and thirty days."

+In 392, Proculus fell out of favor with the emperor and his name was erased from the Greek inscription, only to be re-inscribed years later.